Eirin Mesloe: Career

 In 2022, Mesloe spared at second for the Norwegian women's curling team, skipped by Marianne Rørvik, at the 2022 World Qualification Event.
 She took the spot of fourth Kristin Skaslien, who was focusing on training for the 2022 Winter Olympics.
 At the event, the Norwegian team went a perfect 6–0 through the round robin to earn the top spot in the playoff round.
 They then lost to Denmark, before beating Latvia to earn a spot at the 2022 World Women's Curling Championship.
 For the World Championship, Skaslien returned to the team, shifting Mesloe to alternate.
 The team went 5–7 at the Worlds, finishing in eighth place.
 Also during the 2021–22 season, Mesloe skipped her junior team to victory at the Norwegian Women's Curling Championship, defeating the Rørvik rink in the final.

 Aside from women's curling, Mesloe has represented Norway at three World Mixed Curling Championship's in 2017, 2018 and 2019 as lead for Ingvild Skaga.
 In 2017 and 2018, the team finished in fourth place after losing to Canada in the semifinal in both years.
 In 2019, they once again lost to Canada in the semifinal, but were able to defeat South Korea in the bronze medal game for third place.

+Mesloe returned to world-level curling at the 2025 World University Games, where she was the lead for the Torild Bjørnstad rink representing the Norwegian University of Science and Technology, where they finished 4th, losing to Canada's Serena Gray-Withers 7–3 in the bronze medal game.